Ram-N/Ram-N.github.io/index.md

 # Ram Narasimhan

-## Data Scientist, Educator, Creative Technologist

 ![Ram's Avatar](https://avatars.githubusercontent.com/Ram-N?size=150){: .avatar}

 ## About Me

-I'm a data scientist and curious technologist who loves exploring the intersection of technology, creativity, and learning.
-My projects span code, visuals, and interactive tools — always driven by curiosity and the joy of discovery.
+I'm a data scientist by profession, with a background in mathematical optimization.
+More generally, I'm just a curious person who loves exploring the intersection of technology and learning.
+My projects span code, visuals, and interactive tools.
+Often, I try and "teach" the things that I've learned to others.

 ## Featured Projects